songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/01-Basics/01/_deployments.md

   * ImagePullPolicy
 * The number of Pods/Replicas that should be deployed

 By using the `-o` (or `--output`) parameter we get a lot more information about the deployment itself.
 You can choose between YAML and JSON formatting by indicating `-o yaml` or `-o json`.
-In this training we are going to use YAML, but please feel free to replace `yaml` with `json` if you prefer.
+In this training, we are going to use YAML, but please feel free to replace `yaml` with `json` if you prefer.

 ```bash
 kubectl get deployment example-frontend -o yaml --namespace <namespace>
 ```

-After the image has been pulled, kubernetes deploys a Pod according to the Deployment:
+After the image has been pulled, Kubernetes deploys a Pod according to the Deployment:

 ```bash
 kubectl get pods --namespace <namespace>
 ```

-which gives you an output similar to this:
+Which gives you an output similar to this:

 ```
 NAME                              READY   STATUS    RESTARTS   AGE
 example-frontend-69b658f647-xnm94   1/1     Running   0          39s
 ```

-The Deployment defines that one replica should be deployed --- which is running as we can see in the output.
+The Deployment defines that one replica should be deployed, we see that in the output.
 This Pod is not yet reachable from outside the cluster.